Squeezing information from radio surveys to probe the primordial Universe: HI IM model and forecast details

-At low redshifts, the bulk of the signal arises from squeezed triangles that satisfy $k_3=k_{\rm L}\lesssim 0.02\;\Mpc$, while at high redshifts, it is from triangles that satisfy $k_3=k_{\rm L}\lesssim 0.05\;\Mpc$.
-This indicates that accessing enough long-wavelength $k$-modes with the SD mode survey is important for the proposed method to provide competitive constraints, independently of whether or not the radial foregrounds are cleaned.
-Thus, to investigate this further, we produce $\fnll$ forecasts by following the recipe described in the main text, while varying one of the parameters that control the capability of the SD survey (i.e. SKA) to adequately probe the large scales.
-These are the integration time ($t_{\rm tot}$) and the number of dishes ($N_{\rm dish}$).
-Increasing any of the parameters reduces the instrumental noise and therefore the uncertainty on $\fnll$.
+As emphasized in the main text, accessing sufficiently long-wavelength $k$-modes with the SD survey is important for the proposed method to deliver competitive $\fnll$ constraints, irrespective of whether radial foregrounds are mitigated.
+This depends on how effectively the SD survey can probe large scales.
+To investigate this further, we generate $\fnll$ forecasts using the methodology described in the main text, varying key instrumental parameters that influence the ability of the SD survey (i.e., SKA) to probe large scales.
+Specifically, we consider the total integration time ($t_{\rm tot}$) and the number of dishes ($N_{\rm dish}$), both of which impact the instrumental noise.
+Increasing either parameter leads to reduced instrumental noise levels and, consequently, improved precision in $\fnll$ measurements.

+The forecast $\sigma(\fnll)$, normalized to the fiducial SD survey specifications used to derive the main results (\Cref{fig:all_surveys_sigma_fnl}), is shown in \Cref{fig:vary_SD_specs} as a function of $t_{\rm tot}$ (left panel) and $N_{\rm dish}$ (right panel).
+Decreasing by an order of magnitude the capabilities of the SD mode survey (e.g. considering only 20 dishes out of 200 or 1000 hrs instead of 10000 hrs), degrades the $\fnll$ constraint by only $\sim10\%$.
+This indicates that the effect of the instrumental noise of the SD mode survey is small, since it is still able to efficiently probe the large scales.